LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 * ``Q`` is the global order of accuracy for the method.

 For methods without an embedding (e.g., fixed-step methods) ``P`` is omitted so that methods follow the naming convention ``NAME-S-Q``.

+For symplectic methods,

 In the code, unique integer IDs are defined inside ``arkode_butcher_erk.h`` and ``arkode_butcher_dirk.h`` for each method, which may be used by calling routines to specify the desired method.
-These names are specified in ``fixed width font`` at the start of each method's section below.
+Symplectic methods are These names are specified in ``fixed width font`` at the start of each method's section below.

 Additionally, for each method we provide a plot of the linear stability region in the complex plane.
 These have been computed via